junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Dean's eyes burn boiling hot.
 He can't hold back them anymore.

 For the first time in a long time, he cries.
 It happened so fast.
-Every second stretch to minute, minute to hour, hour to eternity.
+Every second stretches to minute, minute to hour, hour to eternity.
 Too fast, but too slow.
 Too many times.
 Cas's last sentences echo in his mind, looping over and over.

 He should have said something back.
 Why is there always so little time.
 Why is it always have to be goodbye.